viktoria-mar/Power-Platform/fun_porsche_sales_dashboard/README.md

 - Custom visuals for each car model

 This project was all about experimenting with **data storytelling** and learning how to control slicer interactions in Power BI.

+###TO SEE VIDEO WITH DASHBOARD CLICK RAW TO DOWNLOAD IT